asseco-voice/laravel-open-api/README.md

 package can't assume.

-If you have models outside of ``App`` namespace, be sure to include full namespace to these as well so that package can automatically get the model attributes.
+If you have models outside of ``App`` namespace, be sure to include full namespace to ``namespaces`` config key as well so that package can automatically get the model attributes.